SeyitKaanGunes/mlflow/docs/jenkins-setup.md

 ## Prerequisites

-1. A Jenkins controller (LTS 2.426+ recommended) with Docker installed on the build agent.
-The pipeline executes inside the lightweight `python:3.10-slim` container, so no Python needs to be pre-installed on the host.
+1. A Jenkins controller (LTS 2.426+ recommended) running on Windows.
+The provided Jenkinsfile assumes the agent can execute Windows `bat` steps.
+2. Python 3.10+ installed on the Jenkins agent and added to `PATH` so the `python` command is available (the pipeline creates a virtual environment on each run).
-2. A Jenkins credential with permission to clone this repository (for private repos).
+3. A Jenkins credential with permission to clone this repository (for private repos).
-3. Sufficient disk space (~6 GB) and network access so AutoGluon can download its model backbones during the first run.
+4. Sufficient disk space (~6 GB) and network access so AutoGluon can download its model backbones during the first run.

 ## Jenkins Job Setup